rayhaanalykhan/UIAppUtils/README.md

     Prompt the user to rate your app.

     ```swift
-    AppUtils.requestReview()
+    UIAppUtils.requestReview()
     ```

 ## License

-AppUtils is released under the MIT License.
-See the [LICENSE](https://github.com/rayhaanalykhan/AppUtils/blob/main/LICENSE.md) file for further details.
+UIAppUtils is released under the MIT License.
+See the [LICENSE](https://github.com/rayhaanalykhan/UIAppUtils/blob/main/LICENSE.md) file for further details.

 ## Contribution